coderTrevor/Automatic_Backups/PublicRelease/Thunderstore/README.md

 # Installation
 1. Requires [MelonLoader](https://melonwiki.xyz/), so install that if you haven't already.
-1. Download the [latest release](https://github.com/coderTrevor/Automatic_Backups/releases/latest).
-Extract the .zip and copy the appropriate .dll file to the `Mods` folder in your Schedule I installation.
+1. Extract the .zip and copy the appropriate .dll file to the `Mods` folder in your Schedule I installation.
 	1. If you're on the main branch (haven't changed to "alternate" in Steam) you'll want the IL2Cpp version.
 	1. If you're on the alternate branch, you'll want the Mono version.